matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Active packet sniffing:** A type of attack where data packets are manipulated in transit

-**Address Resolution Protocol (ARP):** Used to determine the MAC address of the nextrouter or device to traverse
+**Address Resolution Protocol (ARP):** Used to determine the MAC address of the next router or device to traverse

 **Application Layer:** the application layer, protocols determine how the data packets will interact with receiving devices.
 Functions that are organized at application layer include file transfers and email services.